 - D-Mannose for infections caused by E. coli bacteria for acute infections and UTI prevention

 - SSKI for infections caused by any type of bacteria, only for acute infections

 - Herbal remedies for UTIs for acute infections and long-term UTI prevention

 - Homeopathic remedies for chronic UTIs

-First of all, according to FDA the only approved option for UTI treatment is antibiotics.
-However, there are many reasons why you might want to cure UTI without antibiotics, especially if your infections are increasingly antibiotic resistant or if you have an allergy to certain antibiotics.
+First of all, according to FDA, the only approved option for UTI treatment is antibiotics.
+However, there are many reasons why you might want to cure UTI without antibiotics, especially if your infections are increasingly antibiotic-resistant or if you have an allergy to certain antibiotics.

 This being said, antibiotics remain the most tested and effective and widely recognized route to treat an acute UTI.

-At the same time, for many years integrative medicine professionals have been suggesting to their clients alternative options to treat UTIs that do not include antibiotics and have documented great success with variety of treatment options.
+At the same time, for many years integrative medicine professionals have been suggesting to their clients alternative options to treat UTIs that do not include antibiotics and have documented great success with a variety of treatment options.

 However, if you decide to try to cure UTI without antibiotics, keep an eye on your symptoms and be prepared to see a physician if you do not improve within the first two days.

 I had a privilege to interview Dr. Wright who has been suggesting D-Mannose as an alternative UTI treatment for years.
 In fact, he was the first physician in the USA to use D-Mannose.
 In the 1980s his first patient to try D-Mannose was a 9-year-old girl who’s UTIs became increasingly antibiotic resistant.